 Along with the development of technology, manufacturers of electric bicycles are experimenting with their models in order to meet the growing expectations of customers.
 An example of this is the Saigon e-bike from Modmo, the Irish-founded company that aims to build a modular electric bike that could convert drivers to cyclists.

 The bike, which has a modern and plain appearance, draws attention to technical details rather than aesthetics.
-On a single charge, you can drive up to 200 km (124 miles), if you do not climb the mountain and taking into account speed limits, with a battery capacity of 18.5 Ah/666 Wh.
-This really looks incredible for a bike with such a slim body.
+On a single charge, you can drive up to 200 km (124 miles), if you do not climb the mountain and taking into account speed limits, with a 17.5Ah Panasonic lithium-ion battery.